Bringing your reptile to us is not a failure — it’s responsible.

 Transfer arrangement

 Subject to available space, we’ll coordinate pickup, drop-off, or transport through a partner.
-There is a suggested surrender donation that helps cover intake costs.
+There is a suggested surrender donation of $25 that helps cover intake costs — never required, always appreciated.

 Care & placement